 With tourism grinding to a halt due to the Corona crisis, businesses in Gibraltar have had to rely entirely on the local market.
 For many businesses this has meant a change in the clientele base and a shift in the profile of the typical customer.
 In order to succeed in the new business environment, especially in the short term until tourism recovers, business owners must better understand the local market to ensure a good product fit.
-A key element to understanding the local market is understanding the market demographics.
+A key element by a reputable ucaas provider to understanding the local market is understanding the market demographics.

 At Benefit Business Solutions we have been assisting retailers and other businesses in configuring the right product mix for them in light of the new market conditions and conducting Cost-Benefit Analysis to measure the potential effectiveness of planned marketing strategies.
 One such example has been a local clothing retailer on Main Street considering adding a collection of top-quality branded business suits for men as part of their new product mix.
 Assuming there will be negligible tourism, is there sufficient local demand to justify buying the stock of branded business suits?